Easy & Authentic Homemade Pasta from Scratch

 The mixer allows you to easily throw together a batch of pasta dough.
 Meanwhile, the pasta roller flattens out your dough into very thin sheets and the pasta cutter slices your dough into whatever noodle type you want, such as spaghetti or fettuccine.

-Making your pasta dough by hand is a lot more labor-intensive and takes a lot longer.
+Making your pasta dough by hand is more labor-intensive and takes a little longer.
 However, there is something to be said for making pasta the traditional way, like we learned to do in Italy!

 To make the dough by hand, you’ll simply follow the recipe below to make the dough.
 Then you’ll roll it out – getting your pasta sheets as thin as you can – and cut noodles into your desired width with a pizza cutter or a knife.

-(Below, I will explain both how to make the pasta with a mixer and pasta attachment, as well as by hand.
-I will write instructions for making the pasta by hand in parenthesis and italics.)
+NOTE: Below, I will explain both how to make the pasta with a mixer and pasta attachment, as well as by hand.
+Instructions for making the pasta by hand are noted with “BY HAND” below.

 Are you ready to try out this authentic homemade pasta recipe?
 Let’s do it!